AnyWho Opt Out: How to Remove Your Info from AnyWho.com

 4. On the opt-out form, enter your birth date and click “Continue.”

 5. You will be directed to a page where your full legal name is shown.
 Click “Continue” if this is your legal name.
+On the next screen, you’ll see identifying details before choosing a record.

 7. Click the exact listing that represents you and follow the instructions.

 8. You will need to select a phone number or email address for further verification.
 Once you do, you will receive a verification code to enter.
+Then choose the desired behavior that sends a suppression request before you save or continue.

 9. Finish up your opt-out request according to the instructions on the verification page.